Zen: Physical cultivation

-The Rinzai school also adopted certain Chinese practices which work with qi (which are also common in Taoism).
-They were introduced by Hakuin (1686–1769) who learned various techniques from a hermit named Hakuyu who helped Hakuin cure his "Zen sickness" (a condition of physical and mental exhaustion).
-These energetic practices, known as naikan, are based on focusing the mind and one's vital energy (ki) on the tanden (a spot slightly below the navel).
+The Rinzai school also adopted certain Chinese practices involving qi (which are also common in Taoism).
+They were introduced by Hakuin (1686–1769), who learned various techniques from a hermit named Hakuyu, who helped Hakuin cure his "Zen sickness" (a condition of physical and mental exhaustion).
+These energetic practices, known as naikan, are based on focusing the mind, and one's vital energy (ki) on the tanden (a spot slightly below the navel).